 David W. M. Taylor

-Clinical Assistant Professor and Director of Clinical Education
+Clinical Associate Professor and Director of Clinical Education

 He is board certified in Geriatric Physical Therapy.
 He has practiced as a physical therapist since 1992, working clinically and administratively in a variety of settings, across the care continuum with an emphasis on older adults.